kondaa1/GVSU-CIS641-Nidhyana/README.md

 ## Prerequisites
 * Employement data gathering from small scale business units
-* Knowledge of javascript and DBMS
+* Knowledge of PHP,HTML,CSS for Front-End and SQL for backend

 ## Project artifacts and documents